yasint23/My_Devops/hands-on/Docker/docker-02-container-basic-operations/README.md

 # Hands-on Docker-02 : Docker Container Basic Operations

-Purpose of the this hands-on training is to give students the knowledge of basic operation on Docker containers.

-## Learning Outcomes

-At the end of the this hands-on training, students will be able to;

-- list the help about the Docker commands.

-- run a Docker container on EC2 instance.

-- list the running and stopped Docker containers.

-- explain the properties of Docker containers.

-- start, stop, and remove Docker containers.

 ## Outline

 - Part 1 - Launch a Docker Machine Instance and Connect with SSH